Exit & Emergency Lighting · Connecticut

 Exit & Emergency Lighting in Connecticut

-When the power drops, the egress path needs to stay lit for the next 90 minutes — that's the NFPA 101 standard.
-Titan installs, tests, and maintains exit signs and emergency lighting across Connecticut, with annual 90-minute tests documented and filed alongside your fire alarm inspection report.
+When the power drops, the egress path needs to stay lit — that's the NFPA 101 standard.
+Titan tests and maintains exit signs and emergency lighting across Connecticut, with annual inspection results documented and filed alongside your fire alarm inspection report.
 One contractor, one visit, one report.

 Illuminated exit sign in a Connecticut commercial corridor